 It should come as no surprise that the M4 is the U.S. Marines M1014 Joint Service shotgun, and has seen combat on six continents, and in countless video games.

 While Benelli is known for their inertia based guns, the Benelli M4 uses an auto-regulating gas operating system.

 The ARGO system as it’s called is cleaner and more reliable over long periods of shooting.
 The Benelli M4 is a proper combat shotgun with ghost ring adjustable sights and an optics mount, and it works phenomenally in a hunting environment.
 The worst thing about this shotgun is the MSRP of $2,000.

 Competition shooting, from trap/skeet shooting to 3-gun, to just plain target shooting is always easier and more fun with more rounds and a faster fire rate.
 These competition guns get the job done every time.

-The Mossberg 930 SPX ($650) is a more refined 930.
-It has an 8 shot tube, and a set of proper Ghost ring sights.
+Effectively a more refined 930, the 930 SPX/JM Pro rocks an 8 shot tube, and a set of proper Ghost ring sights.
 The front sight is AR 15 height so it co-witnesses with optics that co-witness with an AR-15.
 The rear sight is a ghost ring and is adjustable.
-There is also a mounted scope rail.
-The MSRP is $878.00, but you can absolutely find it for much less online.

 The Mossberg 930 JM Pro, on the other hand, is a bit more dolled up and comes with an extended magazine tube, quick-detach sling mounts, beveled mag well, and a few other high-end features that you’d normally pay big bucks for.